Tiền nhiệm John Quincy Adams

 Attack and assassination attempt

-Richard Lawrence's attempt on Jackson's life,
+Richard Lawrence's attempt on Jackson's life, as depicted in an 1835 etching. |

 The first presidential attack was against Jackson.
 Jackson ordered the dismissal of Robert B. Randolph from the Navyfor embezzlement.
 On May 6, 1833, Jackson sailed on USS Cygnet to Fredericksburg, Virginia, where he was to lay the cornerstone on a monument near the grave of Mary Ball Washington, George Washington's mother.
 During a stopover near Alexandria, Randolph appeared and struck the President.
 He fled the scene chased by several members of Jackson's party, including the well-known writer Washington Irving.
 Jackson decided not to press charges.[13]